 The replacement of deteriorated corrugated metal pipes (CMP) first began in 1984.
 Anticipated to be a 25-year program, there remains a significant amount of investment left to complete the project.
-Under the Asset Management Plan, the City will invest \$10.3 million in this project which will be complete by 2017.
+Under the Asset Management Plan, this project which will be complete by 2017.
 While this will specifically address the CMP the City is also planning the subsequent work to replace other aging underground water and sewer infrastructure.
-Over the next ten years the City will invest \$32.3 million in this area and \$9.5 million in pumphouse and liftstation upgrades.
+Over the next ten years the City will invest \$56.8 million in this area.
+The investment increases partly due to \$13.7 million funding from Federal Government.

 Just as important as the underground infrastructure are the buildings and equipment that form part of the water delivery system that provides residents with excellent water quality.
 Expansion of the water reservoir was completed in 2008 and the water treatment plant was completed in 2015.
-The total project cost of plant is estimated to be approximately \$32.0 million which includes upgrading of all pipes as well as upgrades at Pump House #1.
-This project is partly financed by the borrowing of \$23.8 million.
+This project was partly financed by the borrowing of \$23.8 million.